AllenDowney/ThinkBayes2/README.md

 The code for each chapter, and starter code for the exercises, is in Jupyter notebooks.
 If you have not used Jupyter before, you can [read about it here](https://jupyter.org).

-To start Jupyter on macOS or Linux, open a Terminal; on Windows, open Git Bash.
-Use `cd` to "change directory" into `ThinkBayes2` and launch the Jupyter server:
+To start Jupyter, open a command window (on macOS or Linux, open a Terminal; on Windows, open Git Bash) and run the following commands:

 ```
 cd ThinkBayes2